Rhaki/Variable-provider/Readme.md

-## Variable Provider
+## Variable manager

-`Variable Provider` is a `smart contract` designed to store variables of different types.
-It can be viewed as an `address provider`, but with the versatility of saving other data in addition to addresses.
+`Variable manager` is a `smart contract` designed to store variables of different types.
+It can be viewed as an `address manager`, but with the versatility of saving other data in addition to addresses.
 When registering a `variable`, a `key` must be provided in `String` format, while the `variable` to be stored is of type `Variable`.
 The `Variable` type is an enumerator that allows the following variants:

 ```rust
 pub enum Variable {